Last revised: October 12, 2023

 Geared steam locomotives were a unique design

 to say the least.
-While they might look quite odd geared steamers
+While they may look odd, geared steamers

 could provide tremendous tractive effort, particularly for their size

 Geared steam locomotives first began to appear in the late 1870s when Ephraim Shay invented his now famous Shay locomotive.
-The most widely used of all geared steamers built (several thousand were constructed by the time production on the design ended) the Shay was built almost exclusively by the Lima Locomotive Works in a variation of classes (Class A, B, C, and D).
-However, competition with his design soon followed in the way of his two biggest rivals, the Climax and the Heisler.
+The most widely used of all geared steamer (several thousand were constructed by the time production on the design ended) was the Shay.

 streams and creeks as logging companies would lay down track right